Humayun Rashid Choudhury

-Humayun Rasheed Choudhury (হুমায়ূন রশীদ চৌধুরী; 11 November 1928 – 10 July 2001) was a Bangladeshi career diplomat and Speaker of the Bangladesh National Parliament from 1996 to 2001.
+Humayun Rasheed Choudhury (হুমায়ূন রশীদ চৌধুরী; 11 November 1928 – 10 July 2001) was a Bangladeshi career diplomat and speaker of the Bangladesh Parliament from 1996 to 2001.
 He was elected president of the 41st session of the UN General Assembly in 1986.
-He was awarded Independence Day Award in 2018 posthumously by the Government of Bangladesh.
+He was also Foreign Minister of Bangladesh and Chair of the Parliamentary Standing Committee on Foreign Relations.
+He was awarded the Independence Day Award posthumously in 2018 by the government of Bangladesh.

 Early life and education

-Choudhury was born on 11 November 1928, to a Bengali political family of hereditary Choudhuries in Sylhet, erstwhile British India.
+Choudhury was born on 11 November 1928 to a Bengali political family of hereditary Choudhuries in Sylhet, erstwhile British India.
 Their ancestral home is in Dargapasha in Sunamganj District.
 He was the eldest of the seven children of Abdur Rasheed Choudhury (d.
 1944) and Begum Serajunnessa Choudhury (1910–1974).
 Abdur was a member of the Assam Legislative Assembly and later a member of the Central Legislative Assembly in Delhi.
-Serajunessa was elected a member of Pakistan National Assembly.
+Serajunessa was elected a member of the Pakistan National Assembly.

 Choudhury passed the matriculation exam from Sylhet Government Pilot High School.
-Later he studied in St. Edmund's College in Shillong.
+Later he studied at St. Edmund's College in Shillong.
 He graduated from Aligarh Muslim University in 1947.
 He then studied for the English Bar and became a member of the Inner Temple in London.
-He obtained a diploma in International Affairs from the London Institute of World Affairs.
+He obtained a diploma in international affairs from the London Institute of World Affairs.
 He later graduated from The Fletcher School of Law and Diplomacy in Massachusetts, United States.
-He gained fluency in Bengali, English, Urdu, French and Italian, and was conversational in Arabic, Spanish, Portuguese, German and Indonesian.
+He gained fluency in Bengali, English, Urdu, French, and Italian, and was conversational in Arabic, Spanish, Portuguese, German, and Indonesian.